apache/incubator-kie-tools/packages/dev-deployment-kogito-quarkus-blank-app-image/README.md

 # Dev Deployment Kogito Quarkus Blank App Image

-This image is ready to be used for Dev deployments on KIE Sandbox.
+This image is ready to be used for Dev Deployments on KIE Sandbox.
 It starts the dev-deployment-upload-service and then places the uploaded files inside a blank Kogito Quarkus app.
 These files can decisions or processes, all of them will be used as resources for the app.